skylock53/Automatisation-Course/examinations/03/README.md

 playbook remove the exact same software we previously installed.
 Call the created playbook `03-uninstall-software.yml`.

+- To begin with, I created the `03-uninstall-software.yml` file.
+Then I used nano as my texteditor to type in the exact same script as previously with reservation for state.
+I also removed 'installed' from row 4 and replaced it with 'removed'.
+The state was replaced with 'absent', previously 'present'.
+Lastly I ran the script using ansible-playbook.

 ## BONUS QUESTION

 What happens when you run `ansible-playbook` with different options?

 Explain what each of these options do:
 * --verbose, -vv, -vvv, -vvvv
+- Causes Ansible to print more debug messages.
+The increasing V:s in the command should grant you more details, depending on how many V:s you use.
+Here is a representation of what I mean:

+-vv: Grants you debugging details.
+-vvv: Grants you even more debugging details.
+So on and so forth.

 * --check
+- You use this to predict changes.
+The changes will not be made, but they will be listed as potential changes if you want to proceed with them.

 * --syntax-check
+- This one performs a syntax check on the playbook, but does not execute it.

 ## Study Material & Documentation